johnedstone/gphotos-upload/README.md

   -e [exclude [exclude ...]], --exclude [exclude [exclude ...]]
                         List of extensions to exclude.
 Example: --exclude .db .iso
+  -m minutes, --min minutes
+                        Number of minutes in timestamp (st_atime) difference to accept, if filename, album, mimetype match, but exif.datetime does not exist, when deciding to upload again.
+Default: 0
 ```

 # gphotos-upload, original